GuFFy12/Discord-Token-Checker/README.md

 1) Q: Why my tokens checked so long... in console writing wait 2 minutes, but i wait an hour and nothing!

    A: There is a queue in the backend.
-Since you are sending tokens for verification, other tokens from other people can be checked on the server before you.
+Since you are sending tokens for verification, other tokens from other people can be checking on the server before you.

 2) Q: Why do I have 1000 tokens in the file, but the parser found only 580?